-NFL Combine Sunday notes: Fast DL class should help Seattle, UW’s Burr-Kirven shines in workouts, and Seahawks hold another staring contest?
+NFL Combine Sunday notes: Fast DL class should help Seahawks and UW’s Ben Burr-Kirven shines in workouts

 Among the standouts in the linebacker drills Sunday was Washington’s Ben Burr-Kirven who had the sixth-fastest 40 time among all linebackers at 4.56 and the best three-cone drill at 6.85 seconds.

-He also did that after weighing in at 230 pounds, heavier than the 222 he was listed at last season at UW.
+He did that after weighing in at 230 pounds, heavier than the 222 he was listed at last season at UW.

 That Burr-Kirven tested well should help his stock some but he was already regarded as an elite athlete with the big question being if he has the size to hold up in the NFL, one reason he is considered a likely day three pick (rounds 4-7).